cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/replit.md

-# NAVY ERP Meeting Minutes Demo Pilot
+# Commercial Meeting Minutes Demo Pilot

 ## Executive Summary

-**Purpose:** Demonstrate an AI-powered meeting minutes management system for Microsoft Teams to NAVY ERP stakeholders.
+**Purpose:** Demonstrate an AI-powered meeting minutes management system for Microsoft Teams to commercial enterprise stakeholders.

 **Scope:** Proof-of-concept pilot with up to 20 participants to validate:
 - Automatic capture of Teams meeting recordings and transcripts